KipCollo/Java-Revision/java/Readme.md

 ## Java Virtual Machine

 It is an abstract machine.It is a specification that provides runtime environment in which java bytecode can be executed.It is platform dependent.

+Each Java Program only needs to be written and compiled once.A single compiled version of a program can only run on any platform.